Home Renovation scams ... what you MUST know to protect yourself

 If you find a renovation deal that is too cheap to be true, it probably is.
 To convince yourself that it's a legitimate deal, you should do a background search on the company and check out the companies’ reviews on the web.
 If they have disabled reviews and comments on their FB page, then you should dig further into forums and possible complains filed anywhere else.

-You can find more than twenty five home renovation packages here.
+As a reference to what is a fair and reasonable amount to pay for your renovation packages, you can find more than twenty five home renovation packages here.
 Use them as a guide when making comparison.
 If you can find a deal that is 40% cheaper than the ones listed above, you should probably think thrice before proceeding.

 27 Nov 2017 – ID salesperson scammed over 10 victims over $100,000